aubynsamuel/aubynsamuel/README.md

 # 💫 About Me
-🔭 I’m currently working on building an online multiplayer card game with React Native, featuring full offline support. <br/>
+🔭 I’m currently working on building an online multiplayer card game with React Native with full offline support. <br/>
 🌱 I’m currently learning animations in mobile apps to make interactions smoother and more engaging. <br/>
-💬 Ask me about React Native, mobile development, or creating seamless user experiences. <br/>
+💬 Ask me about React Native and mobile development. <br/>
 ✨ I’m passionate about building apps that connect people and solve real-world problems.

 # 💻 Tech Stack